Start Here

 Quickstart

-Use this page when you need the shortest reliable path from an API key to a created virtual machine.
-The steps below stay at the workflow level and link out to the generated reference for exact schema details.
+Use this page when you need the shortest reliable path from access token to a created ZennoHosting virtual machine.
+The flow stays at workflow level and links to the generated reference when you need exact schema details.

 Prerequisites